cmc4010/ML_assignment_3/README.md

 ## Code Overview

-Source codes:
 **lookupTable.py**
-    contains code that parses a string to create an array of values that will be used as a lookup table in **q2.py** **nbdFunctions.py**
+>contains code that parses a string to create an array of values that will be used as a lookup table in **q2.py**

+**nbdFunctions.py**
-    contains code for the custom naïve Bayes model **q1.py**
+>contains code for the custom naïve Bayes model

+**q1.py**
-    contains code that trains and predicts using basic dataset **q2.py**
+>contains code that trains and predicts using basic dataset

+**q2.py**
-    contains code that trains and predicts using large dataset
+>contains code that trains and predicts using large dataset

 ### BASIC DATA OVERVIEW